• Link to Youtube

 The entire cost was $188 for about 2 pages worth of tests, which was very affordable for a privately funded hospital.
 Our insurance covered 90% of the cost, so we paid $18.

 The bloodwork results were out in no time, and the major concern was my high PSA and a low Free PSA, both bad.
 The good news was that the parasite test came out negative.
-The Sonogram test was next on the list.
+The Ultrasound test was next on the list.

-It took us three days to get an appointment for the Sonogram.
+It took us three days to get an appointment for the Ultrasound.
 The doctor ran some tests and checked my prostate, bladder, kidneys, gallbladder, pancreas, and liver to see if anything was out of place.
 This check was as comprehensive as my bloodwork, and I think the doctor wanted to get a holistic view of my system because I complained of abdominal pain.

 Now, it would be nice to mention something special about Ecuador’s healthcare.
 Every patient gets a unique medical record.
 So once I complete a test, the result is uploaded to my medical record.